RistoBIn/international-website/src/pages/solutions/atlantic-salmon-and-seafood.md

       ***We give everyone the opportunity to see under water.***
-    heading: Full traceability throughout the entire production process
+    heading: Full Traceability Throughout the Entire Production Process
-    subheading: 'With data collection, we provide'
+    subheading: 'With Data Collection, we Provide'
 imageSection:
   featuredimage: /img/AdobeStock_135310009.jpeg
-  left: '### Seafood Production in the ocean'
+  left: '### Seafood Production in the Ocean'
   right: >-
     All over the world, seafood is produced.
 From Atlantic salmon to whitefish, clams, shellfish production, shrimp farming and catching and cultivation of